monsterb/linkedbot/README.md

 <p>Requirements:</p>

-<p><a href="https://sites.google.com/a/chromium.org/chromedriver/">ChromeDriver</a> - WebDriver is an open source tool for automated testing of webapps across many browsers.
+<p><a href="https://sites.google.com/a/chromium.org/chromedriver/">ChromeDriver</a> is an open source tool for automated testing of webapps across many browsers.
 It provides capabilities for navigating to web pages, user input, JavaScript execution, and more.
 ChromeDriver is a standalone server which implements WebDriver's wire protocol for Chromium.
 ChromeDriver is available for Chrome on Android and Chrome on Desktop (Mac, Linux, Windows and ChromeOS).</p>

-<p>Download ChromeDriver from <a href="https://sites.google.com/a/chromium.org/chromedriver/">here</a>.</p>

 <br />
 <br />